How To Graph Y 7

 Understanding the Significance: Constant Functions

 The equation y = 7 is an example of a constant function.
-A constant function is a function where the output (y-value) remains the same for every input (x-value).
+Day to day, a constant function is a function where the output (y-value) remains the same for every input (x-value).
 In simpler terms, no matter what x-value you choose, the y-value will always be 7.
 This type of function is unique because it doesn't exhibit any change in the dependent variable (y) as the independent variable (x) changes.

 Comparison with other Linear Equations